jonathanshaheen/CS3600A2/README.md

-# Assignment 2 - Skid Isolation
+# Assignment 2 - Impact Isolation

 This assignment will cover some of the concepts discussed in the Adversarial Search lectures.
 You will be implementing game playing agents for a variant of the game Isolation.